New international airport

-Kastelli International Airport is being constructed on the Island of Crete, Greece, by Ariadne Airport Group, a consortium of Greek firm Gek Terna and Indian company GMR Airports.
+Kastelli International Airport is a proposed new international airport to be built on the Island of Crete, Greece, by Ariadne Airport Group, a consortium of Greek firm Gek Terna and Indian company GMR Airports.

-The new airport will serve the growing air transportation requirements in Greece by replacing the existing Nikos Kazantzakis International Airport in the city of Heraklion, Crete Island, which has been operational since 1937.
+The new airport will serve the growing air transportation requirements in Greece by replacing the existing Nikos Kazantzakis International Airport in the city of Heraklion on Crete Island, which has been operational since 1937.

-The project is expected to create 1,000 jobs during the construction phase and up to 500 jobs during operation.
+The project is expected to create 2,000 jobs during the study and construction phase and up to 7,000 permanent jobs during operation.

-The new international airport will be built on a 600ha site situated 360m above sea level in Kastelli village in the north-west part of the city of Heraklion.
+The new international airport is being constructed on a 600ha site situated 360m above sea level in Kastelli village in the north-west part of the city of Heraklion.

-The new Kastelli International Airport will feature a passenger terminal building with a floor area of 71,620m².
+The new Kastelli International Airport will feature a five-storey passenger terminal building with a 71,620m² floor area.
 The terminal building will have the capacity to accommodate between 57,500 and 65,000 passengers a day initially.

-A 3.8km-long runway, capable of handling commercial aircraft such as Airbus A380 jet airliner, will be built 450m parallel to the existing military runway in Kastelli.
+A 3.8km-long Code E runway, capable of handling commercial aircraft such as the Airbus A380 jet airliner will be built 450m parallel to the existing military runway in Kastelli.
 Two 4F Category parallel taxiways will be constructed to facilitate independent operation.